maximum likelihood principle

 Once this is done we calculate the specific parameters of the chosen distribution that best fit our data.
 For a normal distribution this would be the mean and the variance.
 As the gaussian or normal distribution is probably the easiest one to explain and understand, we will continue this post assuming we have chosen a gaussian density function to represent our data.

-If you don’t know what a Gaussian distribution is, check out great books like Bayesian Statistics the Fun Way: Understanding Statistics and Probability with Star Wars, LEGO, and Rubber Ducks.
+If you don’t know what a Gaussian distribution is, check out great books like No products found..
 You can find a great review of the book here: Bayesian Statistics the Fun Way review.

 Alright, lets continue with the Maximum Likelihood principle and our example: